robtweed/qewd-baseline/INTERACTIVE.md

 the entire *round-trip* life-cycle:

 - an initiating event in the browser (a button click in our case)
-- using *EWD.send* to send a message JSON payload, identified by a unique *type* property
+- using *QEWD.reply* to send a message JSON payload, identified by a unique *type* property
 - processing the message in QEWD using a handler module
 - returning a response JSON payload from QEWD using the *finished()* method
-- updating the browser's DOM with the response object, via the *EWD.send()* method's callback function.
+- updating the browser's DOM with the response object, via the *QEWD.send()* method's async response.

 An interactive QEWD application is simply an assembly of lots of such life-cycles.
 The only difference